+Our Advisors

-Our Advisors His Highness Sheikh Ahmed Dalmook Al Maktoum is one of our advisors.
+His Highness Sheikh Ahmed Dalmook Al Maktoum is one of our advisors.
 HH Sheikh Maktoum is a member of the Ruling Royal Family of Dubai, United Arab Emirates.
 HH Sheikh Maktoum is Founder and Chairman of The Private Office of His Highness Sheikh Ahmed Dalmook Al Maktoum and owns a portfolio of privately held group of companies that focuses mainly on energy projects, large scale infrastructure development including setting up of LNG terminals, oil and commodity trading, healthcare, water desalination as well as education and agriculture projects operated throughout Africa, South Asia, Russia and the Middle East.
-Through his strategic vision, international relationships and strategic partnerships, his group companies are well positioned to deliver a best-in-class turnkey solution by bringing in investment and ensure faultless execution and project implementation.

 Mohammad Shaikh is one of our advisors.
 Mr. Shaikh is the Head of Blockchain Strategic Partnerships for Facebook, responsible for global partnerships and strategy.
 Mr. Shaikh has over a decade of multi-national financial services and blockchain/crypto experience.
-Previously, Mo Shaikh was the Founder and CEO of Meridio, a ConsenSys-backed, blockchain-based company that issued the world's first fractional share of real estate.
+Previously, Mr. Shaikh was the Founder and CEO of Meridio, a blockchain-based company backed by ConsenSys that issued the world's first fractional share of real estate.
 He also founded ConsenSys' Middle East Office.
 Prior to Meridio, Mr. Shaikh consulted Sovereign Wealth Funds, energy and telecom companies with BCG's Private Equity practice.
 Mr. Shaikh helped found BlackRock's sustainability committee while he worked at the firm's Real Estate Alternative Asset group.
 Mr. Shaikh is a two time founder and has advised several blockchain companies across the web3 stack.
-He has been invited by the World Economic Forum to consult on their global blockchain strategy including Central Bank Digital Currency (CBDCs).
+He has been invited by the World Economic Forum to consult on their global blockchain strategy including Central Bank Digital Currencies (CBDCs).
 He is an active angel investor and serves on the board of two logistics companies.
-Mr. Shaikh holds a Bachelor's Degree from Hunter College and an MBA from the University of Rochester.
+Mr. Shaikh holds a Bachelor's degree from Hunter College and an MBA from the University of Rochester.